Elephant clock: Mechanism

 The timing mechanism is based on a water-filled basin hidden inside the elephant.
 In the bucket is a deep bowl floating in the water, but with a small hole in the centre.
 The bowl takes half an hour to fill through this hole.
 In the process of sinking, the bowl pulls a string attached to a see-saw mechanism in the tower on top of the elephant.
 This releases a ball that drops into the mouth of a serpent, causing the serpent to tip forward, which pulls the sunken bowl out of the water via strings.
 At the same time, a system of strings causes a figure in the tower to raise either the left or right hand and the mahout (elephant driver at the front) to hit a drum.
 This indicates a half or full hour.
 Next, the snake tips back.
 The cycle then repeats, as long as balls remain in the upper reservoir to power the emptying of the bowl.

 Automaton

-In the mechanism, a humanoid automaton strikes the cymbal and a mechanical bird chirps, as in the cuckoo clock, invented previously by Archimedes.
+In the mechanism, a humanoid automaton strikes the cymbal and a mechanical bird chirps, as in the cuckoo clock.